huggingface/datasets/docs/source/dataset_streaming.rst

 As you can see, since it's possible to open remote files via an URL, the streaming download manager just returns the URL instead of the path to the local downloaded file.

 Then the file is downloaded in a streaming fashion: it is downloaded progessively as you iterate over the data file.
 This is made possible because it is based on ``fsspec``, a library that allows to open and iterate on remote files.
-You can find more infos about ``fsspec`` in `its documentation <https://filesystem-spec.readthedocs.io/>`_
+You can find more information about ``fsspec`` in `its documentation <https://filesystem-spec.readthedocs.io/>`_

 Compressed files and archives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You noticed that the streaming download manager returns the exact same URL that was given as input for a text file.
+You may have noticed that the streaming download manager returns the exact same URL that was given as input for a text file.
 However if you use ``download_and_extract`` on a compressed file instead, then the output url will be a chained URL.
 Chained URLs are used by ``fsspec`` to navigate in remote compressed archives.